PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 confirm its positive-only pruning contract before considering an `_absolute_final_affine_post_add_stats` target.
 Commit and push only; do not create or update a pull request.

+## Absolute-final affine post-ADD characterization checkpoint

+The indexed affine post-ADD owner has three direct top-level production calls.
+The first already stages `_pre_terminal_affine_post_add_stats`, the second remains a very-late expression after unbound-input repair, and the third is the absolute-final call after boundary-signature realignment and sanitization.

+The owner returns one fixed rewrite counter and invokes unused-tensor pruning only when that counter is positive.
+Existing prune-hook coverage freezes this contract, so the raw result is complete mutation evidence and needs neither a tensor-count proxy nor a summary adapter.

+Strict expected-failure coverage selects only the third call and requires an `_absolute_final_affine_post_add_stats` target immediately before `_absolute_final_instancenorm_post_bias_stats`.
+It freezes the first staged target and requires the second call to remain an expression.
+Focused absolute-final, indexed-owner, and pre-terminal boundary coverage is `64 passed, 92 deselected, 1 xfailed`.

+At implementation, replace only the selected third expression and update the post-bias and architecture boundary contracts.
+Preserve the second very-late expression, ModelIR/LayoutState forwarding, and all pass order.
+Validate the indexed affine owner, absolute-final normalization, pre-terminal affine boundary, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.